Senegal meets Spain in Afroflamenco from

 Following that project, Sidy formed a new band, this time with his compatriots, returning to Senegal and offering the kind of “pure and hard mbalax” that was in high demand.
 “I felt like an ambassador of African music in Europe, because in everything I did, I brought my African touch.
 But at some point, I thought it was time to return to the source,” he says.
 He recorded several albums for the Senegalese market.
-Askanwi (2004) was, as Sidy calls it, “a business card” – a foot in the door of Senegal’s pop music industry.
-Produced by Youssou Ndour, the album came from Sidy’s participation in Ndour’s 4.4.44 project celebrating Senegal’s independence 44 years earlier on April 4, 1960.
-Two other albums followed: Morena (2005), featuring Youssou Ndour on the song “Daan San Doolé”; Gnun Gnep Thilen (2006), and Women (2009) – which was re-released in 2012 for the international market.
+Askanwi (2004) was, as Sidy calls it, “a business card”, a foot in the door of Senegal’s pop music industry.
+Produced by Youssou N'dour, the album came from Sidy’s participation in N'dour’s 4.4.44 project celebrating Senegal’s 44th anniversary of independence back in April 4, 1960.
+Three other albums fol- lowed: Morena (2005, featuring Youssou N'dour on the song “Daan San Doolé”); Gnun Gnep Thilen (2006); and Women (2009), the last of which was re-released in 2012 for the international market.